Golden-i: Software

 Input mechanisms include voice, head tracking, Ask Ziggy Inc., and voice driven keyboards.
 Ikanos Consulting announced at CES 2013 its LifeBoard application for Golden-i – a skin for Gi-OS that enables the user to customize up to 6 different screens and navigate between them using voice commands.

-The visual design of Gi-OS is critical to the user experience.
-The user interface is designed to be read so a good layout and typography are the building blocks for the clarity and ease-of-use that Gi-OS demands.
-Words are the visual elements and controls; the content becomes the user interface.

 Ikanos Consulting also created a range of professional software applications for various industries called the Pro Series.
 These include Firefighter Pro (as seen on the Verizon Powerful Answers - "The Brave :60" Commercial), Police Pro and Paramedic Pro.